jameshruby/TanksResourceManagement/README.md

 In Editor, Interactive buildings have no distinction from non-interactive ones, they are not visible in the map, if its not done by mission creator, and they have limited usage.

-For iteresting resource management gampeplay we are adressing following:
+For interesting resource management gampeplay we are adressing following:

 - To have some vehicle (in this case Kuma MBT) with much less resources, such as fuel, and ammo to motivate player replenish these during the scenario